chhroot/fcc-product-landing-page/README.md

 # fcc-product-landing-page

-A simple landing page design made using html and css
+A simple landing page design made using html and css.

 ## :point_down: The live preview